msfrq8/openIAE/iae-global/IAEhelps.md

 #### How Can I Contribute to IAE's Public Space?
 IAE encourages visitors to the IAE Public Space to review our documentation and code and log an issue or make comments on the content.
-If you are interested in contributing through providing feedback in this way, please enter an issue in this site's Github repository [Issues Area](https://github.com/SiloSmashers/iae-global/issues).
+If you are interested in contributing through providing feedback in this way, please enter an issue in this site's Github repository [Issues Area](https://github.com/SiloSmashers/iae-global/issues), or visit issues related to IAE code and architecture repositories, [listed here](http://silosmashers.github.io/iae-global/iae-global/repos.html).